![]() | ![]() | ![]() | ![]() | ![]() |

 LEARN TO WORK; WORK TO LEARN

-WBL partnerships encourage employers and nonprofits to start the process of attracting high-quality recruits to their organizations, and allow students the opportunity to engage with industry representatives in Addison County and beyond.
-Playing a key role in meeting our mission by expanding opportunities for students, and contributing to workforce development, these opportunities often take place during class time with the support of program instructors, and can include:
+Work-Based Learning (WBL) creates educational partnerships between PAHCC and local employers that benefit both students and the community.
+WBL partnerships encourage employers and nonprofits to start the process of attracting high-quality recruits to their organizations and they play a key role in meeting our mission by expanding opportunities for students and contributing to workforce development.

 -